Oil Cleansing Method: The Complete Guide

 Then you’ll want to get a clean washcloth wet with hot water, ring it out, and drape it over your face to allow the steam to loosen up the dirt and bacteria.

-Once the washcloth has cooled down use it to wipe off the oil from your face.
+Once the washcloth has cooled, use it to gently wipe away the oil from your face.
 Make sure to remove ALL the oil.

-The first few times just to remove the makeup and the last time to actually cleanse the skin.
+The first few times are just to remove the makeup, and the last time is to actually cleanse the skin.

-I am a strong believer in the oil cleansing method.
-Not only did it help me ditch a ton of toxic skincare products but my skin has never looked better.
+I am a firm believer in the oil cleansing method.
+Not only did it help me ditch a ton of toxic skincare products, but my skin has never looked better.

-I wish I wouldn’t have waited so long to make the switch.
+I wish I hadn’t waited so long to make the switch.

-Is The Oil Cleansing Method Good for Oily Skin?
+Is the Oil Cleansing Method Suitable for Oily Skin?

-I think my skin was producing so much oil because I was drying it out with soaps and chemical-filled products.
+I think my skin was producing so much oil because I was drying it out with soaps and products containing harsh chemicals.

-The oil cleansing method restored the balance and moisture in my skin.
+The oil cleansing method helped restore balance and moisture to my skin.

 Can Oil Cleansing Cause Breakouts?

-I personally don’t remember experiencing anything really crazy.
+I personally don’t recall experiencing anything particularly unusual.
 Maybe a pimple here or there.
-But I have heard stories of people who had really bad breakouts when they first started using the oil cleansing method.
+However, I have heard stories of people who experienced severe breakouts when they first started using the oil cleansing method.

-Keep in mind, many of these people used coconut oil or olive oil which I don’t recommend you use.
+Keep in mind that many of these people used coconut oil or olive oil, which I don’t recommend you use.

-In my opinion, the long term benefits of the oil cleansing method strongly outweigh the short term negative side effects you might experience due to your skin trying to adjust.
+In my opinion, the long-term benefits of the oil cleansing method strongly outweigh the short-term adverse side effects that you might experience as your skin adjusts.

 If you do experience breakouts, I recommend sticking with the oil cleansing method for at least 30 days.
-Most of the time the breakouts are only temporary and by the end of the 30 days, most likely your skin will be looking better than ever.
+Most of the time, breakouts are only temporary, and by the end of the 30 days, your skin will likely be looking better than ever.

-If after another 30 days your skin is still having issues you might want to discontinue the oil cleansing method altogether.
+If, after another 30 days, your skin continues to experience issues, you may want to consider discontinuing the oil cleansing method altogether.
 Unfortunately, the oil cleansing method doesn’t always work for everybody.

 How Often Should You Oil Cleanse?

-You can oil cleanse every morning and every night if you like.
-The more often you do it the quicker you will experience the benefits.
+You can oil cleanse in the morning and at night if you prefer.
+The more often you do it, the quicker you will experience the benefits.

 When I first started oil cleansing, I oil cleansed every single night.
 I don’t wash my face in the morning.
 I usually just rinse it off in the shower or wipe it down with a wet washcloth.

-I noticed in the very beginning, maybe a month or two after I started oil cleansing, that whenever I did use soap on my face my skin would freak out.
+I noticed, very early on, maybe a month or two after I started oil cleansing, that whenever I used soap on my face, my skin would react negatively.
 It would get extremely oily again.

-So I pretty much stuck to oil cleansing for about year.
-My skin has balanced out so much since then and I can now use soap on my face from time to time without any issues.
+So I pretty much stuck to oil cleansing for about a year.
+My skin has balanced out significantly since then, and I can now use soap on my face occasionally without any issues.

-It has to be natural soap though.
-The only soap I use is African black soap and only 1 or 2 times a week.
+It has to be natural soap, though.
+The only soap I use is African black soap, and I use it only 1 or 2 times a week.

 And the only reason I use soap on my face at all is because it’s quicker.
-Oil cleansing can be kinda time-consuming and to be honest, sometimes I just get lazy.
+Oil cleansing can be kind of time-consuming, and to be honest, sometimes I just get lazy.

 Similar Posts